mongodb/specifications/source/sessions/driver-sessions.rst

 Explicit sessions MAY be changed to allocate a server session similarly.

-How to Check Whether a Connection Supports Sessions
+How to Tell Whether a Connection Supports Sessions
 ===================================================

 A driver can determine whether a connection supports sessions by checking whether